nawka12/moonaroh-com/README.md

     ```
     *Note: The script uses `sudo` for Docker commands and file operations in system directories within the container.*

+    **Important Disclaimer:** The provided `init-letsencrypt.sh` script was written to address specific quirks and configurations encountered on the original author's VPS setup for `moonaroh.com`.
+It includes workarounds and steps tailored to that environment. **This script is NOT guaranteed to work on your server out-of-the-box.** You may encounter issues related to file paths, permissions, specific Docker/Nginx/Certbot versions, or OS differences.
+It is **strongly recommended** that you review the script thoroughly, understand its commands, and adapt it to your own server environment, or preferably, write your own deployment script based on the steps outlined here.

 4.  **Access the Site:**
     *   Your main application should be available at `https://YOUR_DOMAIN.COM`.
     *   Your Nitter instance should be available at `https://YOUR_NITTER_DOMAIN.COM`.